-We have listed below the branches that most commonly use clean room concept.
-Of course, we leave the room to emerging industries, pioneers in their fields, and you will also see some industries that have willingly increased the standards for their branch.
+We have listed below the branches that most commonly use Clean room concept.
+Of course, we leave the room to emerging industries, pioneers in their fields, and you will also see some industries that have willingly increased the standards for their branches.

 Industrial clean room

-Some industries have clean room requirements as a part of their production processes.
+Some industries have Clean room requirements as a part of their production processes.
 Production of semiconductors, microchips, solar panels, rechargeable batteries, LED, LCD and OLED displays, optics, military-related appliances etc. require special production conditions.
-As reference, please observe the production plant of Photon Optronics, production plant of optical components.
+As a reference, please observe the production plant of Photon Optronics, the production plant of optical components.